How Route Optimization Improves Efficiency in Last Mile Delivery

 COVID-19 forced us all to re-think existing delivery-and-fulfillment models.
 Solutions like community-driven models are extremely valuable for local businesses and reduce the need for shoppers to rely on just one particular retailer.
 Several other retailers started to adopt the click-and-collect fulfillment model as well.

 Let's look at some stats:

-Ensuring timely delivery of goods is a cornerstone concern of Last-Mile, which comes with a lot of technological and infrastructural challenges.
+Ensuring a timely delivery of goods is a cornerstone concern of last mile, which comes with a lot of technological and infrastructural challenges.

 Challenges in Last Mile Delivery 🚚

-In logistics, Static routing algorithms refers to a single (master) plan produced for a future period based on specific factors and (an average) order set.
-They are easy to setup, but as the organization scales up, they introduce several new challenges.
+In logistics, static routing algorithms refer to a single (master) plan produced for a future period based on specific factors and (an average) order set.
+It easy to setup, but as the organization scales, static routing introduces several new challenges.